Gaussian Process Hydrodynamics: Introduction

 \subsection{Gaussian Process Hydrodynamics}

 The purpose of this paper is to introduce Gaussian Process Hydrodynamics (GPH) as an information/inference-based approach to approximating the NS equations.
 Although numerical approximation and statistical inference may be seen as separate subjects, they are intimately connected through the common purpose of making estimations with partial information \cite{OwhScoSchNotAMS2019}, and Kernel/GP methods provide a natural (and minimax optimal \cite{owhadi2019operator}) approach to computing with missing information.
 In the proposed GPH approach, flow-advected particles carry partial information on the underlying vorticity/velocity fields, and (information gap) closure is achieved by randomizing the underlying velocity field via a Gaussian Process (GP) prior with a physics-informed kernel, ensuring that incompressibility and boundary conditions are exactly satisfied, and power/scaling and energy transfer laws are satisfied in a statistical manner.
 From this perspective, turbulence can be defined and quantified as information loss between the true dynamic of the NS equations and the one resulting from carrying only partial information on the underlying fields.
 Although GPH has similarities with SPH, it also has several significant differences: (1) In SPH, particles represent mollified particles of matter; in GPH, particles represent discrete/partial information about the continuous flow.
-(2) SPH is typically formulated on the velocity and requires solving a pressure equation; GPH can be formulated on the vorticity equations.
+(2) SPH is typically formulated on the velocity and requires solving a pressure equation; GPH is formulated on the vorticity equations and Eulerian aspects (e.g., recovering the velocity field) are handled through Gaussian Process Regression.
 (3) By enforcing incompressibility and fluid/structure boundary conditions through the selection of the kernel, GPH requires much fewer particles.
 (4) By carrying variance information, GPH enables adding and removing quantas of information from the flow in an adapted manner.
-While SPH recovers fields through smooth approximations of delta Dirac functions with compactly supported kernels, the focus of GPH is on the optimal recovery \cite{micchelli1977survey, owhadi2019operator} of the missing information with adapted/programmed kernels \cite{owhadi2019kernelmd}.
-Its representation of the multiscale structure of the flow through regression additive kernels enables a corresponding statistical decomposition of the flow at different scales (modes), and a quantitative analysis of the Richardson cascade through the analysis of the activation of these modes \cite{owhadi2019kernelmd}.
-Its focus on informing the kernel about the underlying physics and boundary conditions opens a different strategy for solving some of the grand challenges of SPH listed above.
-Its probabilistic/Bayesian interpretation enables its incorporation into Uncertainty Quantification (UQ) pipelines.